Common Problems with Englander Pellet Stoves

 England’s Stove Works has been making pellet stoves since 1990 and is probably the most common pellet stove on the market.
-The reason is simple, for nearly 10 years, the only pellet stove sold at Home Depot was an Englander and the only stove sold at Lowe’s was a Summers Heat, both identical and both made here is the U.S. by England’s Stove Works.
-They made a big one and small one, each used double augers to feed the pellets, each simply crafted out of stamped steel, each as ugly as the other but they were simple economy styles stoves that fit the bill and could be had for around $1000 bucks.
+The reason is simple, for nearly 10 years, the only pellet stove sold at Home Depot was an Englander, at Lowe’s they were named Summers Heat, and elsewhere were Timber Ridge.
+All of three of these brands are identical, and are made here is the U.S. by England’s Stove Works.
+They made a big one and small one, each used double augers to feed the pellets, each simply crafted out of stamped steel.
+They are simple economy styles stoves that fit the bill and could be had for around $1000 bucks.
 Here’s what happens to them frequently and how to fix it.

 This happens when the exhaust blower motor casing becomes loose.
 On the outer edge of the casing, there is a bearing.
 Over time as the motor gets hot the metal casing covering the motor and holding the bearing expands with the heat during operation and becomes “loose” from the motor mounts, which are four crimped areas around the casing.
 Sometimes you can hammer the crimps tight again using a flat head screwdriver and a hammer.
 Eventually, you will have to replace the motor altogether.